evennia/evennia/docs/source/Contributing-Docs.md

 block through the link that will appear (so it should be unique for a give document).

 > The default markdown syntax will actually generate a code-block ReST instruction like this
 > automatically for us behind the scenes.
-The automatic generation can't know things like emphasize- lines
-> or caption since that's not a part of the Markdown specification.
+But the automatic generation can't know things like emphasize- lines or captions since that's not a part of the Markdown specification.

+## Code documentation

+The source code docstrings will be parsed as Markdown.
+When writing a module docstring, you can use Markdown formatting, including header levels down to 4th level (`#### SubSubSubHeader`).
+After the module documentation it's a good idea to end with four dashes `----`.
+This will create a visible line between the documentation and the class/function docs to follow.
+See for example [the Traits docs](api:evennia.contrib.traits).

+All non-private classes, methods and functions must have a Google-style docstring, as per the [Evennia coding style guidelines][github:evennia/CODING_STYLE.md].
+This will then be correctly formatted into pretty api docs.

-# Technical
+## Technical

 Evennia leverages [Sphinx][sphinx] with the [recommonmark][recommonmark] extension, which allows us to write our